-Team

-From left to right: Gerhard Servatius-Depner, Kathleen Müller, Oliver Engelhardt, Volkmar Ortmann, Mirjam Sauer und Marcus Hütter.

-to connect so much in such a short time

-The Forum Young Theology in Europe is organized by the Evangelischer Bund Hessen together with the Community of European Churches in Europe (CPCE) and the Center for Protestant Theology East (ZETO) and is co-financed by the Erasmus+ program of the European Union.

-Volkmar Ortmann and Mirjam Sauer from the Evangelischer Bund Hessen, Oliver Engelhardt, Marcus Hütter and Kathleen Müller from CPCE and Gerhard Servatius-Depner from ZETO are significantly involved in the design and implementation of the project.
+From left to right: Gerhard Servatius-Depner, Kathleen Müller, Oliver Engelhardt, Volkmar Ortmann, Mirjam Sauer, Marcus Hütter IMPRINT editor: project manager: Evangelischer Bund Hessen e.V.
+PD Dr. Volkmar Ortmann Ernst-Ludwig-Str.
+7 layout and design: D 64625 Bensheim Marcel Kehr to connect so much in such a short time The Forum Young Theology in Europe is organized by the Evangelischer Bund Hessen together with the Community of Protestant Churches in Europe (CPCE) and the Center for Protestant Theology East (ZETO) and is co-financed by the Erasmus+ program of the European Union.
+PD Dr. Volkmar Ortmann and Dr. Mirjam Sauer from the Evangelischer Bund Hessen, Dr. Oliver Engelhardt, Marcus Hütter and Kathleen Müller from CPCE and Gerhard Servatius-Depner from ZETO are significantly involved in the design and implementation of the project.
 Project manager Marcel Kehr takes care of the administrative processes and consults together with Hans Genthe the public relations of the project.

-Page 20 Page 21

-FORUM YOUNG THEOLOGY

-Current perspectives for a future Protestantism

-For more information, visit young-theology.eu
+FORUM YOUNG THEOLOGY Current perspectives for a future Protestantism Funded by the European Union.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
+Neither the European Union nor EACEA can be held responsible for them.
+The material provided in this journal is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (creativecommons.org/licenses/by-nc-sa/4.0) For more information, visit young-theology.eu

+Gemeinschaft Evangelischer Kirchen in Europa (GEKE) Communion of Protestant Churches in Europe (CPCE) Communion d'Eglises Protestantes en Europe (CEPE)

+Co-funded by the Erasmus+ Programme of the European Union